- At the end of 2016, an estimated 230,034 people were living with chronic hepatitis B infection in Australia.

-- In Australia, most hepatitis C transmission occurs through unsafe injecting drug use practices, with hepatitis C antibody prevalence of 57% (estimated 43% chronic HCV) among people who inject drugs attending needle and syringe programs in Australia.
+- In Australia, most hepatitis C transmission occurs through unsterile injecting drug use practices, with hepatitis C antibody prevalence of 51% among people who inject drugs attending needle and syringe programs in Australia.

 This report provides an annual account of progress against the objectives of Australia’s National blood‑borne virus (BBV) and sexually transmissible infections (STIs) Strategies.